Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

     Invoke `squeue --me` to list only your jobs.

-In it's last column, the `squeue` command will also tell why a job is not running.
+In its last column, the `squeue` command will also tell why a job is not running.
 Possible reasons and their detailed descriptions are listed in the following table.
 More information about job parameters can be obtained with `scontrol -d show job <jobid>`.